 - HTML (Web pages) uses the H1, H2, H3…H6 tags as headers.
 Formats can be adjusted with CSS styles.

-- Web based editing tools (e.g. ANGEL’s HTML Editor or Wikispaces) often include H1…H6 as options in a format or style menu (although the highest page level heading is H2 in Canvas because H1 is reserved for the page title.
+- Web based editing tools (e.g. Canvas’s Rich Content Editor or Wikispaces) often include H1…H6 as options in a format or style menu (although the highest page level heading is H2 in Canvas because H1 is reserved for the page title.

 To learn how to add headers in a specific document, please see the list of links in Related Links.
-In any case, what is most important is to avoid increasing font size or changing colors to indicate a section break.
+In any case, what is most important is to avoid increasing font size or changing colors as the only way to designate a heading.

 The following WCAG guidelines can be addressed with headers.

 - WCAG 2.0 Guideline 2.4.6—”Headings and labels describe topic or purpose.”